jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-let-the-people-dance.md

 **Kristen:** Thanks so much.
 Hopefully more soon too.
 We still get so excited when friends send us pics of people wearing them.
 Finding a supplier and the styles involved a lot of trial and error and resulted in many tears when we realised our first round had the labels coming off in the wash… not a great look for an early stage business.
 Shout out to our amazing friend Damo Perry who helped us in the production process.
 I had some styles in mind and how I wanted the print to be, look and feel like on, and he really brought it to life.

 Also need to shout out to a good friend who’d like to remain nameless who lent us the $ for the latest range of tees so we couldn’t have done any of what the brand has done in the last year without that.
 Eternally grateful.
-The current range look so great and wash well too.
+The current range look great and wash well too.
 So happy with them.
 We’d love to see them alongside other brands in stores.
 We’re currently just online and wanted to create a streetwear brand for dance music lovers.
 <br><br>

 **RR: We know you run some amazing music programs and workshops for young people.
 What have been the most challenging and rewarding aspects of those?**